Why Doesn't My Makeup Last All Day? 6 Steps for Long Lasting Foundation

 When applying makeup, it helps to think of your face as a canvas.
-When you prep for makeup application, you want to start with a fresh, flawless face.
+When you prep for foundation application, you want to start with a fresh, flawless face.
 Since most people aren’t naturally flawless, you must apply a base layer of products before using foundation.
 When you follow these 6 steps you will see glowing, long-lasting results.

 This means that if you use toner, moisturizer, or anti-acne treatments, you should allow them to absorb into your skin for five full minutes before moving on to the next step.
 If products are not allowed to fully dry, they can mix with foundation and cause it to dissolve faster.